Tai Collins: Biography

 Her television credits include writing for and acting on Baywatch.
 She also wrote NYPD Blue, Poltergeist: The Legacy, Fame LA, The Pretender, and She Spies.
 Her feature film Finding Home won an Angel Award for "Best Drama" at the 2013 Monaco International Film Festival.
 In 2022, she wrote a fire rescue series pilot for Netflix.

 Collins is the co-founder and Executive Director of A Chance for Children Foundation.
 Founded in 1992, the foundations mission is to empower at-risk youth.

 Collins was honored in 1999 with a humanitarian award alongside Kofi Annan and Al Gore.
 In 2001, she received a Resolution by the Assembly of the State of California for her on-going work with "at risk" youth in South Los Angeles.
 W.O.M.E.N. of Los Angeles honored her with their first Lynne Weaver Mentoring Award in 2005.
 In 2010 her lifetime work was honored when she was invited by the United Nations to be a part of the Women in the World Making Change Summit.
 In 2011, she received numerous recognitions including; a Commendation from the City of Los Angeles for her service and support of the Los Angeles Police Department Southeast Division Jeopardy Program; a Certificate of Recognition by the California State Legislature for her community service to the city of Los Angeles; and the prestigious Women in History Award by the California State Assembly.
 In 2012, Collins was honored by the Los Angeles Dodgers with a "Go to Bat Award" for going to bat for inner city children in Los Angeles.
 LA Family Housing Homeless shelters honored her with a Dream Builder Award in 2013 for her over twenty years of service to homeless children and families.
 In 2013, Collins was the recipient of the California Peace Officers Association's Certificate of Appreciation.
 The award is presented to an individual outside of the law enforcement for an action that enhances Peace and the law enforcement profession.
+In March 2024, she was honored by Reimagine LA for Women's History Month alongside Congresswoman Maxine Waters, LAPD Deputy Chef Emada Tingirides and former Secretary of the Treasury Rosario Marin.